-During my first semester of law school at the University of Idaho College of Law, professor Richard H. Seamon once said in a lecture, “The law should be accessible.”
-It was a message that stuck with me.
+“The law should be accessible,” University of Idaho College of Law professor Richard H. Seamon explained to his class of first-year law students in 2010.
+It was a message that stuck with Robert.

-Over the next 2.5 years, I came to understand that “accessible” really means “affordable,” because access to the courtroom is controlled by access to one’s ability to afford an attorney to represent his or her legal rights.
+Over the next 2.5 years, Robert would come to understand that “accessible” really means “affordable” because access to the courtroom is controlled by access to one’s ability to afford an attorney to represent his or her legal rights.

-Working with low-income clients, I saw how the lives of my clients were affected by the justice system and the increased access they had to it as a result of having an intern law student as a representative at no cost to them.
-Lives can be changed in the courtroom, but there’s no chance for that change if clients can’t afford to walk through its doors.
+Working with low-income clients, Robert saw firsthand how the lives of his clients were impacted by the justice system and the increased access they had to it as a result of having an intern law student represent them at no cost to them.
+Lives can be changed in the courtroom, but there’s no chance for that change if clients can’t afford to walk into the courtroom.

-With this reality in mind, I started thinking about how to best make the law accessible and affordable while operating a private office.
-I stumbled across the answer by accident, on a random occasion when I switched from country music to a Macklemore & Ryan Lewis album while studying for my final law school final.
+With this reality in mind, Robert started thinking about how to best make the law accessible and affordable while operating a private office.
+He stumbled across the answer by accident, listening to a Macklemore & Ray Lewis album, a random occasion since he listens mostly to country music.

-When Macklemore sang, “Change the game, don’t let the game change you” in the song “Make the Money,” I knew the answer was simple: I needed to change the way law is practiced, not jump on board with the way it has traditionally been practiced.
+When Macklemore sung, “Change the game, don’t let the game change you” in the song “Make the Money,” Robert knew that the answer was simple: he needed to change the way law is practice, not jump on board with the way it has traditionally been practice.

 By focusing on mediation as a primary option and not a court of last resort, Taylor Law & Mediation provides a low-cost alternative to traditional litigation.
-Mediation is not only less expensive than litigation, it is often quicker and puts the participants in control of the final outcome, not a judge.
-Mediation not only puts people in control of their case, it makes the law accessible to people in a very real way that is often overlooked or ignored.
+Mediation is less expensive than litigation; it is often quicker and puts the participants in control of the final outcome, not a judge.
+Mediation not only puts people in control of their case, but it also makes the law accessible to people in a very real way that is often overlooked or ignored.

-My interest in mediation stemmed from my work in the clinic.
-I realized a lot of resources, namely time and money, was spent preparing for litigation when a much better solution would have been just to have the two parties sit down and talk about the handful of areas they disagreed on as opposed to seeking solutions in open court.
+Robert first got interested in mediation from his work in the clinic.
+He realized a lot of resources, namely time and money, was spent preparing for litigation when a much better solution would have been just to have the two parties sit down and talk about the handful of areas they disagreed on as opposed to seeking answers in open court.

-Finally, at Taylor Law & Mediation, we understand that when someone seeks legal counsel, it’s often one of the most significant events in their life.
+Finally, at Taylor Law & Mediation, we understand that it’s often one of the most significant events in their life when someone seeks legal counsel.
 There are three questions almost anyone facing any sort of legal action wants to know:

-The first two answers are difficult, or nearly impossible, to answer.
-But depending on the circumstances, reasonable estimates can normally be given.
-By giving prospective clients an up-front flat rate quote, it assures clients are at least able to walk out of their initial meeting with an attorney knowing the answer to at least one of those questions.
+The first two answers are hard, or near impossible, to answer, but reasonable estimates can normally be given depending on the circumstances.
+Giving prospective clients an upfront flat rate quote assures clients are at least able to walk out of their initial meeting with an attorney knowing the answer to at least one of those questions.